uqee/coretechs-stackedit-workspace/Documents Odds96/PrivacyPolicy/PrivacyPolicy.md.md

 Odds96’s processing of your personal information is supported by the following lawful bases:

-1. Performance of a Contract: we need to process your personal information to perform our contract with you or our Client,
+1.  **Performance of a Contract**: we need to process your personal information to perform our contract with you or our Client;
-2. Legitimate Interest: we process your personal information to further our legitimate interests but only where our interests are not overridden by your interests or fundamental rights and freedoms,
+2.  **Legitimate Interest**: we process your personal information to further our legitimate interests but only where our interests are not overridden by your interests or fundamental rights and freedoms;
-3. Consent: in some cases, we rely on your consent to process your personal information,
+3.  **Consent**: in some cases, we rely on your consent to process your personal information;
-4. Compliance with Legal Obligations: we may process your personal information to comply with our legal obligations.
+4.  **Compliance with Legal Obligations**: we may process your personal information to comply with our legal obligations.

 ### 8. International Data Transfers